Contributor: Jay Gregorio. Lesson ID: 13379

 Climate change discussions all over the world are focused on how to minimize human contribution.

-The effects of climate change are projected to have significant impacts on the quality of water we drink, the places we live, and the air we breathe.
-Some of the most notable events attributed to climate change include:
+The effects of climate change are projected to impact the quality of water significantly we drink, the places we live, and the air we breathe.
+Some of the most notable events attributed to climate change include the following.

 Rising Ocean Levels